gvarph/applifting_exercise/README.md

 > tests look like a mix of unit, integration and end-to-end and would generally need some tuning

-I have implemented different kinds of thests in order to show off I know how to work with them, but I agree they could have been structured better
+I have implemented different kinds of tests in order to show off I know how to work with them, but I agree they could have been structured better

 > Other minor cons